Napmen History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Napmen belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived one of several places named Knapp in England.
 The word knapp comes from the Old English "cnoepp," meaning a hilltop or summit.
-CITATION[CLOSE]

 Early Origins of the Napmen family